Zlate87/sample-transport-app/README.md

 ### Building
 * The applicaiton is using Dagger 2 for dependency injection.
 Sine Dagger 2 works at compile time, some classes need to be generated.
 This classes are generated automatiacally and are not commited.
 Because of this, the project must be build once after it is cloned or Android Studio will show errors (missing degger classes).

 * The applicaiton is using Google Maps, and for it to work it needs Maps API key.
 The API key is commited (see [google_maps_api.xml](sample-transport-app/app/src/main/res/values/google_maps_api.xml)), but it works only if the applicaiton is signed with the signing key that the API key is for.
 The signing key is not commited (it is a sicret :)).
 So in order for the maps to work properly you will need to generate a new API key that will be pared to your signing key.
-Mora bout how to do this [here](https://developers.google.com/maps/documentation/android-api/signup?hl=en).
+More about how to do this [here](https://developers.google.com/maps/documentation/android-api/signup?hl=en).

 ### Tests
 #### JUnit tests